php-fig/per-coding-style/meta.md

 PSR-12.

 The Working Group considered whether incorporating stylistic requirements found in PSR-1 was in scope.
-The Working Group determined to leave this deliberately undefined to consider in a later version.
+The Working Group determined to leave this deliberately undefined to consider in a later release.

 ### 3.2.
 Non-Goals